larson-group/clubb_release/Readme.txt

 The executables will appear in $(PREFIX)/bin and libraries in $(PREFIX)/lib.
 The modules remain in the src directory.

-If you're using Sun Studio and have a fast parallel machine, dmake should work as well.
+If you're using dmake or GNU make and have a fast parallel machine, parallel builds should work as well.

+E.g. for 3 threads:
+gmake -j 3

 -----------------------------------------------------------------------
 - (1.2) Building for use in a host model:
 -----------------------------------------------------------------------
 Requirements:
 A. and C. as above.

+Build:
 1. and 2. as above.

 $ make libhoc_param.a